-At All Saints' we have an open door policy where parents/carers are welcome at any time to make an appointment to meet either the class teacher or the SENDCO and discuss how their child is achieving.
-Parents/carers can arrange meetings with class teachers or the SENDCo via the school office: admin3154@welearn365.com or 01926 492991.
+At All Saints we have an open door policy where parents/carers are welcome at any time to make an appointment to meet either the class teacher or the SENDCO and discuss how their child is achieving.
+Parents/carers can arrange meetings with class teachers or the SENDCO via the school office: admin3154@welearn365.com or 01926 492991.

 Planned arrangements for communicating between school and home include:

-- Parents evening meetings held in Autumn and Spring terms - End of year report in July which includes a progress check (current attainment) and class teacher and headteacher comments. - Year group meetings at the start of Autumn term where parents are invited into school to find out about what children will be learning and different teaching techniques used, as well as day to day organisation - Termly newsletter for each year group outlining the learning for that term - Learning afternoons where parents are invited into school and pupils share their learning from that term or half term - Regular meetings between parents and school staff to discuss the child's progress and needs.
+- Parents evening meetings held in Autumn and Spring terms - End of year report in July which includes a progress check (current attainment) and class teacher and headteacher comments. - Year group meetings at the start of Autumn term where parents are invited into school to find out about what children will be learning and different teaching techniques used, as well as day to day organisation. - Termly newsletter for each year group outlining the learning for that term - Home-school diaries for comments/communication between home and school. - Topic exit point afternoons where parents are invited into school and pupils share their learning from that topic. - Regular meetings between parents and school staff to discuss the child's progress and needs.
 The partnership will develop over time and mean that families feel enabled to support their child's learning outside of the school environment.

-If your child has an Education, Health and Care Plan (EHCP), then there is a legal requirement to hold a formal Annual Review meeting organised by the SENDCo and attended by parents/carers, teachers, teaching assistants and sometimes by outside agencies involved in the pupil's education.
+If your child has an Education, Health and Care Plan (EHCP) or Statement of SEN, then there is a legal requirement to hold a formal Annual Review meeting organised by the SENDCO and attended by parents/carers, teachers and outside agencies involved in the pupil's education.